Frequently Asked Questions

 allowable Items

-A. Lib Tech will pay for a copier, copier/coin op combo, or the coin op by itself.
-However, the program will not pay for a lease to own copier and/or coin op.
+A. Lib Tech will pay for a copier, copier/coin-op combo, or the coin-op by itself if network enabled.
+However, the program will not pay for a lease to own copier and/or coin-op.
+It will also not cover the payoff of a copier lease.

 Q. Can I buy mobile hotspots with Lib Tech funding?

-A. Lib Tech will pay for the device itself but not the data plan.
+A. The program will pay for the device itself but not the data plan.

 Q. Can you buy RFID tags, receipt paper, games, books, cables, software, etc. with an equipment purchase?